nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_AUTHENTICATION.md

 # Token Authentication with DRF

+## Learning Objectives

+* You should be able to identify an authentication token in an HTTP response.
+* You should be able to clarify the purpose of an authentication token.
+* You should be able to explain that an authentication token identifies a user, and not their primary key.
+* You should be able to determine which routes, and which methods, are needed to enable authentication.

+## Understanding Auth Tokens

 Tokens are used by a server its clients so that each client can be uniquely identified.
 For your application, when a user fills out the registration form, the following process occurs.

 1. Client sends a request to the server's `/register` route with the user's information in the body of the request.